 Cherry blossom trees in springtime D.C. are almost as iconic as the city’s monuments.
-This year’s peak bloom date is set to be announced March 6, and the 2019 Cherry Blossom Festival starts on March 20.
+This year’s peak bloom date is predicted to be April 1, and the 2019 Cherry Blossom Festival starts on March 20.
 Here is everything you should know about the Japanese cherry blossoms in D.C.

 When is the 2019 Cherry Blossom Festival?

 The National Cherry Blossom Festival runs from March 20 to April 14.

 When do the cherry blossoms bloom this year?